arathinair11/Job_Automation_And_The_Future_Employment/index.md

-## Job Automation And The Future Employment
+## Job Automation and The Future Employment

 ### Introduction